How is this financial industry game-changer doing after twelve years of business?

 Lastly, please note that no quotes are generated through Credit Karma.
 You won’t know what you’re getting into when you click “get started,” meaning you’ll need to enter your information several times to receive a handful of quotes from which to choose.

-If you’re looking to monitor your credit score, Credit Karma can certainly help you with that.
+If you’re looking to monitor your credit score, Credit Karma can undoubtedly help you with that.
 However, if you’re looking for the best car insurance coverage for the best price, you’re better off going to a site that specializes in that service.

 Your auto insurance quotes comparison experience doesn’t have to start or end with Credit Karma.

 You could just use Insurify to compare up to twenty accurate car insurance quotes in less than two minutes.
 Totally free, no-hassle, all secure, no obligation.
 For real.

 Credit Karma Reviews: Here’s what customers are saying…